Marceillo/eco-shave/README.md

 * - The Multiview is an extra model and has CRUD functionality.
 * Feature :[django-star-ratings](https://django-star-ratings.readthedocs.io/en/latest/) This is a software install that handles the ratings which are different from the LMS.
 * - The LMS had a rating system but was set up differently than has been done on this site with full CRUD as mentioned in the products.
-* In this view you can add to the bag if you wish to purchase or continue shopping.
+* In this view you can add to the bag if you wish to purchase or continue shopping and a success message will show with the product info on the right side.
 * I have also added a wish list button that changes the words of the button based on whether a product is in the wish list or not.
 * - The wish list is only available when you are logged in.